 There are few Grand National tips for you to consider when studying the Grand National form.
 It is very important to look back at the last couple of runnings of the Grand National as you will find that horses with course experience generally come back and run well most years.

-Highlighted are some of the leading contenders for the 2014 Grand National as the big race nears in April.
+Some of the leading contenders for the 2015 Grand National as the big race nears in April will appear here but in the meantime you can see who was fancied in 2014....

 Triolo D'Alene - 20/1 - 7 - Nicky Henderson

 The Nicky Henderson trained seven year old was the surprise winner of the Hennessy Gold Cup in November which has been a good form guide in the past.
 He's shot up the ratings due to that victory and also has form over the National fences having won the Grade 3 Topham Chase here at the 2013 Grand National Meeting.
 10th in the Gold Cup where the jockey reported the horse had breathing problems.
 One of the market leaders and an obvious contender if connections decide to run in the National.

 Monbeg Dude - 25/1 - 9 - Michael Scudamore

 A quirky sort owned by the Oydunow syndicate which includes the likes of Gloucester rugby player Mike Tindall.
 Winner of the 2012 Welsh Grand National given a patient ride by Paul Carberry, he looks every inch a National horse who is usually held up at the rear before being produced on the bridle at the close of his races.
 This was demonstrated earlier in the season when winning the Grade 3 Majordomo Handicap Chase at Cheltenham in March.
 The nine year old was 5th in the Grimthorpe Chase last time with the trainer said to be very happy with the run.

 Mountainous - 33/1 - 9 - Richard Lee